Smart motorways programme

 Congestion on the motorway and major road network in England costs an estimated £2 billion every year, with 25 per cent of this resulting from incidents.
 So cutting congestion creates economic benefits for the region and the country as a whole.

 In our business plan we laid out our plans to make your journeys more reliable.
-This includes adding more than 4000 miles of extra capacity through smart motorways.
+This includes adding more than 240 miles (480 lane miles) of extra capacity through smart motorways.